Ableton/link/README.md

 ```

 The output binaries for the example applications and the unit-tests will be placed in a
 `bin` subdirectory of the CMake binary directory.
-Also note that the word size of the Qt
+Also, note that the word size of the Qt
 installation must match how Link has been configured.
 Look for the value of
 `LINK_WORD_SIZE` in the CMake output to verify that the word size matches Qt's.